 The job description of a racehorse trainer includes deciding how the horse will be prepared for the race.
 This includes things like how far the horse should breeze or run for practice before a race.
 Every day, the racehorse trainer implements strategic training plans and practices for the horse.
 The trainer also decides when to begin training the horse, what races to enter the horse in, how many races the horse should run per season, and how much rest the horse needs between races.

-Racehorse trainers are frequently hired racehorse owners or are themselves horse owners, and they must understand not only what it takes to successfully train a horse to run a race, but also the business aspects of the racehorse industry.
+Racehorse trainers are frequently hired by racehorse owners or are themselves horse owners, and they must understand not only what it takes to successfully train a horse to run a race, but also the business aspects of the racehorse industry.
 The racehorse trainer, who is frequently a business partner with horse owners, wields considerable power over who is hired as the horse’s grooms, exercise riders, and jockey.

 To become a racehorse trainer, you must have a strong understanding of horses, including racing breeds like Thoroughbreds and Quarter Horses.
 Many successful racehorses have strategic breeding pedigrees that the racehorse trainer must understand and follow in order to select a winning prospect.
 To be a successful horse trainer, you must have a thorough understanding of horses, their health and well-being, complex training strategies, and other competing racehorses.
 In most cases, all trainers must be licensed in the area where they train, which may necessitate passing licensing exams.

 A successful racehorse trainer is one who is well-versed in the industry.
 By taking a percentage of their horse’s winnings, most top trainers make a substantial profit.
-The trainer’s earnings are determined a variety of factors, including the horse’s overall value, the level of competition, and the amount of prize money awarded in each race.
+The trainer’s earnings are determined by a variety of factors, including the horse’s overall value, the level of competition, and the amount of prize money awarded in each race.